Your investments safe, Buhari assures oil companies – The Sun Nigeria

 Uche Usim and Adewale Sanyaolu, Abuja

-Despite worrisome security challenges in the country, President Muhammadu Buhari on Monday told foreign investors, especially those in the petroleum sector, not to panic as their investments were safe.
+Despite rising security challenges across the country, President Muhammadu Buhari on Monday told foreign investors, especially those in the petroleum sector, not to panic as their investments remain safe.

 President Buhari gave the assurance at the opening of the 3rd Nigerian International Petroleum Summit (NIPS) in Abuja.

-President Buhari, who was represented by the Secretary to the Government of the Federation, Mr. Boss Mustapha, told the offshore investors that Nigeria remains a lucrative investment destination with exceptional returns on whatever was ploughed into the system.
+Represented by the Secretary to the Government of the Federation, Mr. Boss Mustapha, Buhari told the offshore investors that Nigeria remains a lucrative investment destination with exceptional returns on whatever was invested into the system.

 He said that the Federal Government had taken pragmatic steps to reposition the petroleum industry to make it globally competitive and attractive to global investors.

-He said: “Nigeria, as an oil-producing nation, remains ready and accessible for legitimate investment from all interested countries, individuals and partners.
+The President said: “Nigeria, as an oil producing nation remains ready and accessible for legitimate investment from all interested countries, individuals and partners.
 Let me assure foreign delegates that their investments are well secured in Nigeria and a high return on investment is always guaranteed.
 It cannot get better anywhere.

 According to him, the gas network code would provide open and competitive access to gas transportation infrastructure and development of the gas sector, adding that the code would also stimulate the domestic gas market, drive gas-based industrialisation and the realisation of the government’s aspiration to move 100 million Nigerians out of poverty.